 The fire alarms are tested weekly by the Caretaker.
 Emergency lighting is monitored monthly by automated system Clevertronics via Property Service Group as required by Regulatory Reform (Fire Safety) Order and associated Keeping Your School In Business (KYSIB) guidance documentation.
-Records are kept in the file found in the Business Manager's office.
+Records of these checks are kept and monitored by the SBM.